-- The chart of accounts is the primary tool used to capture and report all financial data in the general ledger.
-The Management Accountant or delegated person ensures it is: - properly controlled;

-- · maintained and updated in a timely manner; - aligned with Home Afrika Limited's objectives; - aligned with Home Afrika Limited 's reporting requirements; - sufficiently detailed and logically structured to allow useful and timely management reporting and financial reporting consistent with legislative and the Responsible Body requirements, and used to provide effective budgeting, reporting and monitoring of the Home Afrika Limited's performance. - ii.
-The Management Accountant or delegated person ensures a relationship table between
+- i.
+The chart of accounts is the primary tool used to capture and report all financial data in the general ledger.
+The Chief Finance Officer or delegated person ensures it is: - properly controlled; - · maintained and updated in a timely manner; - · aligned with Home Afrika Limited's objectives; - · aligned with Home Afrika Limited 's reporting requirements; - sufficiently detailed and logically structured to allow useful and timely management reporting and financial reporting consistent with legislative and the Responsible Body requirements, and used to provide effective budgeting, reporting and monitoring of the Home Afrika Limited's performance. - ii.
+The Chief Finance Officer or delegated person ensures a relationship table between

-12.5.1 DISASTER RECOVERY
+11.5.1 DISASTER RECOVERY

-12.5.1.1 Purpose
+11.5.1.1 Purpose

-This policy and procedure apply to the effective management of the IT systems used to support the Home Afrika Limited financial operations.
+This policy and procedure applies to the effective management of the IT systems used to support the Home Afrika Limited financial operations.

-12.5.1.2 Policy
+11.5.1.2 Policy